- Undergraduate Students

 - Students can choose to live in halls of residence in the city centre, or in accommodation on Frenchay Campus or around Glenside Campus.

-- UWE Bristol also has sole access to a large number of rooms in the city, ideal for students who enjoy busy inner-city life, or are studying at the City campus.
+- UWE Bristol also has sole access to a large number of rooms in the city, ideal for students who enjoy inner-city life, or are studying at the City Campus.

 - All UWE Bristol-owned accommodation currently includes bike storage, overnight security, Wi-Fi, contents insurance, launderette facilities and preferential-rate membership of the university's Centre for Sport.